 - From 1 January 2021, separate Applications for Action (AFA) will be needed for Customs enforcement in the EU and UK.

 - Where an EU-wide AFA has previously been filed in the UK, it will remain valid in the UK but will no longer be valid in the EU, and so an application should be submitted through an EU Customs Authority.

 - If a rights holder has filed an EU-wide AFA via one of the EU Customs Authorities covering the UK, this will cease to have effect in the UK after the end of the transition period but will remain valid in the EU Member States designated.
-A separate application should be filed with UK Border Force.
+A separate application should be filed with HMRC.

 EU Commission Notice on Customs enforcement

 HMRC Application for Action to protect your IP rights